 - encourage you to reflect on your progress in your studies and guide you on where to get detailed advice regarding your studies

-- encourage you to take advantage of the opportunities available to you during your studies and outside your studies to enable you to make the most of your time at the University and be best prepared for future employment or further study
+- encourage you to take advantage of the opportunities available to you during and outside your studies to enable you to make the most of your time at the University and be best prepared for future employment or further study

-- guide you to more specialist support if this would help.
+- guide you to more specialist support if this would help

 New students will be assigned to a tutor who matches their degree, and in some schools, their discipline.
 Your Personal Tutor will welcome you to the University community and you will meet with them at key points in the year, either one-to-one or as part of a group, to discuss your experiences as a student.
 The Personal Tutor will continue to operate while the University is delivering a blended experience.
 Your meetings will take place by video calls, probably Microsoft TEAMs or Blackboard Collaborate.